About Camp Croix

 Camp Croix is in fellowship with the Wisconsin Evangelical Lutheran Synod.
 The St Croix Conference of WELS churches, which is comprised of about 35 congregations, owns and operates the camp.
 However, hundreds of congregations and groups around Wisconsin and Minnesota support and utilize the camp.
 Camp Croix’s purpose is to offer Christian programs in an outdoor environment with all such programs being governed by the Word of God and a spirit of love.

-The primary program offered by camp is Bible Camp, which currently occupies three one-week sessions in July.
+The primary program offered by camp is Bible Camp, which currently occupies four one-week sessions in July and August.
 In the past, Bible Camp has occupied as many as five one-week sessions.
 When youth camp is not in session, the facilities are available to rent to families and other groups.
 We call this Family Camp.
 Through the years, Camp has strived to maintain some form of Sunday services for families staying at camp.
 The majority of families using camp have some association to the WELS, but camp has historically allowed others to use the facilities based on availability.

 The Camp Croix Board believes that Camp Croix can enhance the value it provides to the Association congregations by providing a setting and infrastructure for a broader range of ministry activities, while continuing and building upon the existing programs of Youth Camp and Family Camp.
 The Camp Croix Association began a ministry planning and master planning process during the winter of 2016.
 Please visit Looking Ahead for additional information regarding the future of Camp Croix.